Review by Ian Keogh

 Johns establishes early that Jordan will be the focus of the title by noting those who’d shared Rebirth are largely out of the picture.
 What’s done well is concealing the identity of a threat associated with Green Lantern, and the use of several foes from the past.
 Hector Hammond was foreshadowed in Rebirth, but there are others.
 This isn’t just an exercise in reconfiguring the past, though, as Johns supplies an interesting new character in loyal Air Force officer General Stone, with whom Jordan has had previous disagreement.
 Despite his status, he combines service with practicality, and doesn’t take long to learn a secret.

 Ethan Van Sciver, so impressive on Rebirth, only illustrates the penultimate chapter here, but the combination of Carlos Pacheco and Jesus Merino is a proven superhero A-team who certainly don’t disappoint for the majority of the book, and they’re back for Revenge of the Green Lanterns.
-The final chapter is illustrated by Simone Bianchi in a schizophrenic style.
+The final chapter is illustrated by Simone Bianchi in variable style.
 At times in the opening section he’s attempting Rockwellesque photo-realism, and by the end he’s got a great scratchy horror mood going.

 It’s worked in subtlely, but the Green Lantern Corps series runs parallel to events here, and there’s the occasional reference.
 For the full story see Recharge.
 Both are included in the opening volume of Green Lantern by Geoff Johns Omnibus, while No Fear‘s content is split over Book One and Book Two of the paperbacks Green Lantern by Geoff Johns.